Return to Play Guidelines

 WHAT YOU NEED TO KNOW

 Per our approved Use of Facilities from the O.T.
 Board of Education, we are a required to notify the District health professional (school nurse) if one of our players is considered a "close contact", has received a quarantine order from a medical entity or let them know that it has been reported to the Health Commission.
 Please know that our facility usage may be jeopardized if this requirement is not followed.

 If a member of your household or your child has tested positive for COVID-19 or received a quarantine order from a medical entity, email firstname.lastname@example.org ASAP.

 ACTION BY OTUSA

-We will notify the District health professional.
-Also, we will advise the player and team members on the latest OTUSA COVID-19 protocol.
+We will notify the District health professional with contact tracing information for each case reported to us.
+We will advise the OTUSA player and team members based on the latest OTUSA COVID-19 protocol.

 Return to Play FAQ

 For contact tracing purposes, a "close contact" is anyone who spent 15 minutes or more within a 24-hour period and was within 6 feet of a person infected with COVID-19 while they were infectious (2 days before onset of symptoms to 10 days after).
 This applies whether indoors or outdoors.

 For the purposes of close contact quarantine, the following criteria is considered fully vaccinated:

 - Adults who completed a primary series of COVID-19 vaccine AND have received all recommended vaccine doses, including boosters and additional primary shots for some immunocompromised people.